PSYCHOL 1000 - Psychology IA

 Pre-recorded lectures will be posted online via MyUni and face-to-face teaching will take the form of interactive lectures and workshops.

 Course Coordinator: Dr Rachel StephensSchool of Psychology Office: email@example.com; ph +61 8313 5693

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes1.
-Demonstrate an introductory knowledge of selected areas of basic psychological enquiry
+Demonstrate an introductory knowledge of selected areas of psychological enquiry

 2. Demonstrate an understanding of how psychology is applied to real-life problems

 3. Critically evaluate knowledge claims regarding psychological theory

 4. Recognize a range of different research methodologies within the discipline of Psychology